Xaviju/inkscape-placeholder/README.md

  ![](http://i.imgur.com/4VI9VGU.png)

+##Images license
+The images imported by this extension set are intended for use in private mockups only.
+If you would like to use them for any other purpose, please make sure to double check the image's license:
+- Images from Lorempixel are released under the Creative Commons Attribution Share Alike License (CC-By-SA), which requires you to name the author and to share your work under the same license.
+Find the image author on [Lorempixel's website](http://lorempixel.com/).
+- Images from [Unsplash](https://unsplash.com/license) are released under the CC-0 License, and can be used for any purpose.
+- Images from [Uifaces](http://uifaces.com/) may only be used for private mockups (no publishing).

+As these websites' licensing terms may change any time, we do not assume any liability for the above information. **You should always check the license of images you use in your art and other published works carefully.**

 ## Motivation

 For designers, it is very useful to add image placeholders to their designs to see how the design could look and how image fits in space.